The Effects of Tawheed at the time of death-Imaam Ibnul Qayyim

 Imaam Ibnul Qayyim (rahimahullaah) stated:

-The Shahaadah ‘None has the right to be worshiped except Allaah’ (uttered) at the time of death has a great effect in wiping away evil deeds and nullifying them.
-That is because it is a testimony from a slave who is certain of it and has knowledge of its meaning.
-All his desires come to an end; his rebellious soul (becomes) mild and submissive after being in (a state of) refusal and disobedience; approving after turning away, and humbled after being held in high esteem.
-Its (i.e. the heart and the soul) eagerness for the worldly life and its merits departs-cut off (from everything) in the presence of its Lord, Originator and true Protector.
-Humble to Him, hopeful of His Pardon, Forgiveness and Mercy.
-The Oneness of Allaah frees and cuts it off from the means to Shirk and the reality of its falsity is established; so those wishes which it busied itself with ceases and all its concern is (directed towards) The One it is certain to meet (i.e. Allaah).
+The Shahaadah [i.e. to testify that ‘None has the right to be worshipped except Allaah] when (uttered) at the time of death wipes away one’s evil deeds.
+That is because the one who utters it at the time of departure from this world does so with certainty and knowledge of its true meaning.
+All his (or her) desires (for the worldly life) come to an end and his (or her) rebellious soul (becomes) mild and submissive after being in (a state of) refusal and disobedience; a (state of) approval after turning away, and a state of humility after being held in high esteem.
+The (heart’s and the soul’s) eagerness for the worldly life and its merits departs- distanced (from everything) whilst in the presence of its Lord, Originator and true Protector; humble in the presence of its Lord, hopeful of Pardon, Forgiveness and Mercy.

 [Source: Al-Fawaa-id.
 Page: 91-92.
 Abridged and slightly paraphrased]